pyPDAF.PDAF.eofcovar

 EOF analysis of an ensemble of state vectors by singular value decomposition.

-Typically, this function is used with pyPDAF.PDAF.sampleens() to generate an ensemble of a chosen size (up to the number of EOFs plus one).
+Typically, this function is used with pyPDAF.PDAF.SampleEns() to generate an ensemble of a chosen size (up to the number of EOFs plus one).

 Here, the function performs a singular value decomposition of the ensemble anomaly of the input matrix, which is usually an ensemble formed by state vectors at multiple time steps.
-The singular values and corresponding singular vectors can be used to construct an error covariance matrix.
+The singular values and corresponding singular vectors can be used to construct a covariance matrix.
 This can be used as the initial error covariance for the initial ensemble.

 A multivariate scaling can be performed to ensure that all fields in the state vectors have unit variance.